CiscoTestAutomation/unicon.plugins/docs/user_guide/passwords.rst

 Environment variables
 ---------------------

-You can use the enviroment variable syntax in the topology file so you don't have to store passwords on the filesystem.
+You can use the environment variable syntax in the topology file so you don't have to store passwords on the filesystem.

 .. code-block:: yaml